TimMisiak/timmisiak.github.io/content/posts/writing-a-debugger-from-scratch-part-4.md

     }
 ```

 We'll do the same thing for the symbols in the pdb.
-Once we find the closest match, we'll return a string that represents the symbol or the symbol with an offset.
+Once we find the closest match, we'll return a string that represents the symbol and add a "+offset" suffix if the address isn't an exact match.

 ```rust
     if let AddressMatch::Export(closest) = closest {